-Walking back to Carbine, I pulled the rifle from its scabbard.
-Scratching his withers, I opened a saddle bag and took out a collapsible brass telescope to tuck under my arm.
+Walking back to Carbine, I pulled the Sharps repeater from its scabbard.
+Scratching his withers, I opened a saddle bag and took out a collapsible brass telescope and tucked it under my arm.
 He snorted softly as if to wish me luck.
-Holding the Sharps repeater tight, I gathered my courage, closed my eyes, and blindly stepped across the invisible line.
+Holding the rifle tight, I gathered my courage, closed my eyes, and blindly stepped across the invisible line.

-I stepped through the tunnel and looked up, the limestone cliff rose high into the air around me.
+I exited the tunnel and looked up.
+The limestone cliff rose high into the air around me.
 It appeared to be a normal mountain range, except for the short tunnel leading back to my side.
 Looking back through the opening, I could see the back half of Carbine peeking out from the rock side and the grassy plains beyond.

-My surroundings were strange, but all that was over shadowed by the creatures below.
+My surroundings were strange, but over shadowed by the creatures below.
 They were large enough that I didn’t need the telescope, but I extended it for a better look.
-Kneeling, I braced the optic against a knee and surveyed the strange animals.
+Kneeling, I braced the optic and surveyed the strange animals.

 A small group of massive gray beasts walked ponderously along the banks of the river.
 Some were thirty feet tall, with thick bodies on stumpy legs, and long graceful necks curving up into the sky, their small heads plucking at leaves on the trees growing in the edges of the river.
 A young pair, perhaps six or seven feet tall, chased each other around the adults, running and nipping at each other with a gracefulness I wouldn’t have thought possible in such strangely formed beasts.

-A pair of vastly different animals emerged from the forest edge.
+A pair of vastly different animals ate near the forest edge.
 Their wide, thick bodies moved on short legs, with exposed bone plating across their backs.
-Their side-to-side gait reminded me of turtles.
-A large knot was formed on the end of their tails, and swung back and forth in rhythm with their step as they moved along the valley floor.
+As they walked and grazed, they moved in an odd side-to-side gait that reminded me of turtles.
+A large knot was formed on the end of their tails, and swung back and forth in rhythm with their step.
 If the club on the end of their tail was used for defensive means, it’d smash a man flat.

 I reckoned these were all supposedly extinct dinosaurs.
-I swallowed hard.
+I swallowed hard at the thought.
 How could such a place as this exist?

-An ear-piercing screech came from above as a bird, or lizard perhaps, without feathers swooped over the valley.
+An ear-piercing screech came from above as a bird without feathers swooped over the valley.
 It had a small thin body, sleek, with a long neck and toothed beak, and was carried aloft by wide, leathery wings tipped with talons.
 It skimmed low over the water, before alighting beside more of its kind in a tree by the long-necks.
 They squawked and screeched at each other and the dinosaurs nearby.